cristianprofile/spring-data-redis/README.md

 # spring-data-redis
-Spring Data Redis is a respository for Testing Repositories and Script purpose.
+Spring Data Redis is a respository for Testing Repositories and Script features.

 # Testing typical Spring data @Repository feature